 Awards under the Stock Incentive Plan will be made at the discretion of the Compensation Committee.
-The Compensation Committee has not made any decisions on the amount and type of Awards that are to be made to our key service providers in future years under the Stock Incentive Plan.
-The following table sets forth information concerning equity-based compensation for the fiscal year ending December 31, 2006 under the Stock Incentive Plan to our named executive officers, executive officers as a group, non-employee directors as a group, and non-executive employees as a group.
-This information may not be indicative of awards that will be made under the Stock Incentive Plan in future years.
+The Compensation Committee has not made any decisions on the amount and type of Awards that are to be made to our key service providers in future years under the Stock Incentive Plan, and therefore we cannot currently determine the amount or types of Awards that may be granted in the future under the Stock Incentive Plan to the individuals and groups listed below.
+The following table sets forth information concerning equity-based compensation under the Stock Incentive Plan as of March 31, 2010.

-Name and Position Dollar Value (\$) (1) Number of Units Vijay B. Samant President and Chief Executive Officer 514,400 80,000 Jill M. Church Vice President, Chief Financial Officer and Secretary 173,610 27,000 Alain P. Rolland, Pharm.D., Ph.D.
-Senior Vice President, Product Development 123,456 19,200 Executive Group 811,466 126,200 Non-Executive Director Group 369,725 57,500 Non-Executive Officer Employee Group 2,437,677 379,110
+Name Number of Units Vijay B. Samant President and Chief Executive Officer 1,602,500 Jill M. Broadfoot Senior Vice President, Chief Financial Officer and Secretary 551,250 Alain P. Rolland, Pharm.D., Ph.D.
+Executive Vice President, Product Development 510,250 Executive officers, as a group 2,664,000 Non-executive directors, as a group 720,000 Associates of any director, executive officer or director nominee Other persons who received 5% of such units All employees, including all current officers who are not executive officers, as a group 2,724,264